xtmalliance/UTM-Security-Verifier/requirements/usv_req.md

 # Requirements
 Cyber security and resilience of UTM services is constantly evolving as the threats and vectors of attack change.
 While there are cyber-security standards and practices e.g. ISO 27001, they are generalized and specify procedures and practices within a organization.
-In this document we develop generalized requirements and importantly tooling to go beyond the state of the art.
+In this document we develop generalized requirements and importantly tooling to test implementations that go beyond the state of the art.

 ## Table of Regulatory Security Requirements for UTM services
 | Regulatory Requirement | Relevant Standard(s) | Asset | State of the Art (2024) | Verifier Requirement Group| Test| Report |